How to choose the best web hosting plan for your business?

 Shared, Cloud, Dedicated or VPS?

-So, if your site is a resource-intensive site that requires the highest performance, large amounts of space, ram and resources, you would go with your own server or go onto your own cloud-based solution.
+So, if your site is a resource-intensive site that requires the highest performance, large amounts of space, ram and resources, you would go with your server or go onto your cloud-based solution.

 For a lesser intensive but need some control over your components hosting requirements, then a VPS would be more appropriate.

-For most small business websites, Shared managed hosting would do, and you could always upgrade as your site gets busier, usually without any downtime.
+For most small business websites, shared managing to host would do, and you could always upgrade as your site gets busier, usually without any downtime.

 Managed shared WordPress hosting has its merits; however, it won’t have email support and be the one without cPanel and with a custom control panel.

-With uptime monitoring details, individual reviews, specialty features, I tried to make this blog as easy as possible for you to choose the right web hosting service for you.
+With uptime monitoring details, individual reviews, specialty features, I tried to make this blog as easy as possible for you to choose the best web hosting service for you.

 I want to know what you think in the comment section down below.